crossplane/crossplane/design/design-doc-template-stacks-experience.md

 2. Create a CRD: `kubectl crossplane stack crd init WordpressInstance wordpressinstances wordpress.samples.stacks.crossplane.io`
 3. Put the chart's contents into the templates folder.
-4. Create a `behaviors.yaml` and configure it to use the templates for the created CRD.
+4. Create a `stack.yaml` in the root of the repostory, and configure it to use the templates for the created CRD.
 5. To set up default values:
-    1. Put the contents of the chart's `values.yaml` in the templates folder, and configure `behaviors.yaml` to use it as the file with the default values in it.
+    1. Put the contents of the chart's `values.yaml` into the CRD's [default field value definitions][kubernetes-default-values].
 6. Bundle and publish the stack.

 When consuming the stack, the default template values can be overridden